 DHHS will adopt rules for the purpose of aligning with federal and state laws as these are developed.
-It must be noted that to date no proposed LSR to limit EBT use has been accompanied by an appropriation to pay for implementation costs.
+DHHS continues to note that to date no proposed bill to limit EBT use has been accompanied by an appropriation to pay for implementation costs.